 How to get there: You should aim to arrive at Hawaii's Kona International Airport on Saturday.
 Some major airlines fly direct into Kona such as Hawaiian Air, Delta and United.
 Otherwise you can fly into Honolulu and connect to Kona.
 On arrival take a taxi from outside the baggage area to the downtown pier in Kailua-Kona, 20 minutes from the airport.

-Arrival/Boarding/Departure: Boarding takes place between 17:30 and 18:00 hrs on Saturday afternoon at Kailua Pier, departing to anchor that night before diving commences on Sunday morning.
+Arrival/Boarding/Departure: Boarding takes place between 17:30 and 18:00 hrs on Saturday afternoon at Kailua Pier, Big Island, departing to anchor that night before diving commences on Sunday morning.
 The liveaboard boat returns to the pier after lunchtime on Friday, with checkout being Saturday morning at 8:00 hrs.
 You will be assisted with transfers to Kona airport or nearby hotels.
 The Friday evening meal is taken at a local restaurant and is not included in the price.

 The last dive of the cruise will be at around 12 noon on the second last day of the trip.
 Please wait at least 18 hours before flying after diving.